-Lucette was retraining for a new career in high-tech and was only two weeks away from graduating from her computer programming course.
+Lucette was retraining for a new career in high-tech and was only two weeks away from graduating from her computerprogramming course.
 On the eve of the job interview she had been looking forward to, she was sitting in the front passenger seat of a friend's car when they were hit broadside by another vehicle.
 Although the air bag released, the force of the impact severely injured her from the neck to her hand.
 She was still recovering 8 months later.

 Lucette's life changed in an instant.
 Because she had not yet started work, she did not qualify for insurance money.
 This was why the food voucher meant a lot to Lucette.
-Wanting to make the best of a situation, Lucette learned more about the Caring and Sharing Exchange, still called the Chrstmas Exchange then, and volunteered at an event.
+Wanting to make the best of a situation, Lucette learned more about the Christmas Exchange and volunteered at an event.
 "I know from many years of volunteering that one of the best ways to feel better during life's difficult times is to do something to help others."
 Lucette continues to make the best of her situation, volunteering and working when she is able to, between corrective surgeries and periods of rehabilitation, and looks forward to the day when she might be free of pain.